mildsar/mildsar.github.io/about.md

 ---
 ![Profile Image]({{ site.url }}/{{ site.picture }})

-<p>I am a passionate IT engineer who loves to automate things and processes.
+<p>I am a passionate IT engineer.
+I love to automate things and processes.
 I've been learning and using ITIL and DevOps best practices to deliver a joy and peace to customers.</p>

-<h2>Skills and Tools</h2>
+<h2>Skills</h2>

 <ul class="skill-list">
     <li>Azure as IaaS</li>